S3-working-group/s3-practical-guide/S3-practical-guide.md

 ## Pattern 4.9: Open Systems

-An organization can benefit from intentionally communicating with and learning from others.
+**Individuals, groups and entire organizations can benefit from intentionally communicating with and learning from others outside of their system**.

-Acknowledging its interdependence, an organization can consciously invite **outside information, influence or skills** to assist with making decisions and to support collective learning.
+Acknowledge interdependence and intentionally invite people from outside a system to bring in **knowledge, experience and influence** to assist with decision making and support collective learning.

 ---